 We pride ourselves on the level of service that we provide to our customers and other service users.
-We aim to resolve all complaints fairly and promptly in accordance with our defined policy.
+We aim to resolve all complaints fairly and promptly in accordance with our complaints and disputes procedure.
 We view complaints as an opportunity to learn about how we can improve our services.